ThePieBaker90/On-The-Rim/Items/Armor/Properties/Recon.md

   - Property
   - Recon
 ---
-A piece of armor that has the recon property increases the wearer's [[Movement Speed|Movement Speed]] by 10ft.
+A piece of armor that has the recon property increases the wearer's [[Movement Speed]] by 10ft.